New in Fort Wayne

 There are always new things to see and do in Fort Wayne!
 Take a look at a few of the exciting new additions below.

-Science Central’s Planetarium is anticipated to be open in late 2025 – it will be the only public planetarium in the region!
+Science Central’s Planetarium is anticipated to be open in 2026 – it will be the only public planetarium in the region!
 The planetarium will simulate the cosmos using a Digistar digital projection system and a classic Spitz starball projector.
-2025 also marks Science Central’s 30th anniversary!
-Celebrate with exciting new exhibits like the Hubble and Webb Space Telescopes: New Views of the Universe through September.

-This article was originally published on page 14 of the Visitors Guide.
+This article was originally published on page 14 of the Visitors Guide and was updated in December 2025.
 Click here to view the guide online or order your FREE copy by mail.